wuyanxin/review.ninja/doc/installation.md

 ============

 This guide is thought for people who want to setup a private instance of ReviewNinja.

-This guide is for setup with Ubuntu, but also may apply for other Linux distributions.
-For Mac and Windows we recommend using our Vagrant environment: https://github.com/reviewninja/vagrant.review.ninja
+This guide was created for setup with **Ubuntu 14.04**, but also may apply for other Linux distributions or other Unix derivatives.

-> Tested on Ubuntu 14.04
+> *Information* If you need to setup a local development environment, you can use our Vagrant image: https://github.com/reviewninja/vagrant.review.ninja

 General
 -------